sjroth/ARTDeco/README.md

 read_in.raw.txt -- Raw counts for read-in regions. readthrough.raw.txt -- Raw counts for readthrough/downstream regions.
 ---Intergenic files---
-read_in_assignments.txt -- Assignment of read-in genes with read-in level for each experiment. read_in.txt -- Combination of gene expression and read-in quantification information.
+read_in_assignments.txt -- Assignment of primary induction and read-in genes with read-in level for each experiment. read_in.txt -- Combination of gene expression and read-in quantification information.
 Contains read-in levels. readthrough.txt -- Combination of gene expression and readthrough quantification information.
 Contains readthrough levels.
 ```